-Implementation Supervision Report 5 (Ampah 2014) describing the shared ownership of SALCAB as 'unprecedented and very laudable' illustrates how institutional control can act as a contested power within a hierarchical field.
-The Bank's conditionalities were an attempt to reinforce the power of the Bank within the field.
+The Implementation Supervision Report 5 describing the shared ownership of SALCAB as "unprecedented and very laudable" illustrates how institutional control can act as a contested power within a hierarchical field.
+The Bank's conditionalities was an attempt to reinforce the power of the Bank within the field.
 Because public-private partnerships were unfamiliar to the Ministry, the World Bank could exercise institutional control by helping to manage this process in a particular way.
-Hence, the ICT minister's actions could have been a form of resistance to perceived institutional control.
+Hence, the ICT Minister's actions could have been a form of resistance to perceived institutional control.

-The relationship between the private sector and the government may not have been well understood by the Bank because, despite the Ministry justifying its response, the Bank suspended the project's funding in September 2014 (Global Times 2014).
-However, the suspension occurred after US\$29.16 million of the US\$31 million had already been disbursed, serving more probably as a symbolic measure rather than a punitive one.
-From an organisational field perspective, this offers significant insights.
-We can extend the argument of Wooten and Hoffman (2008), who claim that issues like these come to define a field and create linkages that were not previously visible.
-In this case, the internal disagreements between Sierra Leone and the ISPs came to define a new interstitial field, where there is a 'gap between multiple industries' leading to problems that can then spill over to other fields (Rao, Morrill, and Zald 2000, 250), which became identifiable only after the World Bank conditionalities were put into place.
-Ansari and Phillips (2010, 1589) describe sets of alternative practices that develop over time 'almost behind the back' of dominant actors within the hierarchical field that over time create field change.
-The Bank was more concerned with upholding the socially constructed priorities of market liberalisation, which were held up as panacea for the 'problem of the state' (Mitchell 2002) and, consequently, ignored the governance realities in Sierra Leone.
+The relationship between the private sector and the government may not have been well understood by the Bank because, despite the Ministry's justifying its response, the Bank suspended the project's funding in September 2014.
+However, the suspension occurred after having already disbursed US\$29.16 million of the US\$31 million, more likely serving as a symbolic measure rather than a punitive one.
+From an organizational field perspective, this offers significant insights.
+We can extend the argument of Wooten and Hoffman (2008) who claim that issues like these come to define a field and create linkages that were not previously visible.
+In this case, the internal disagreements between Sierra Leone and the ISPs came to define a new interstitial field, where there is a 'gap between multiple industries' leading to problems that can then spill over to other fields (Rao et al., 2000, p.
+250), which became identifiable only after the World Bank conditionalities were put into place.
+Ansari and Phillip (2010, p.
+1589) describe sets of alternative practices that develop over time "almost behind the back" of dominant actors within the hierarchical field that over time create field change.
+The Bank was more concerned with upholding the socially constructed priorities of market liberalization, which were held up as panacea for the "problem of the state" (Mitchell, 2002), and consequently, ignored the governance realities in Sierra Leone.
 Essentially, the Bank showed little interest in the activities occurring within the fragmented and interstitial fields, resulting in a missed opportunity to take corrective action before disbursing 94% of the loan.

-Notice from the following excerpt how the deputy minister, Theo Nicol, discussed the power-sharing agreement:
+Notice from the following excerpt how the Deputy Minister, Theo Nicol, discussed the power-sharing agreement:

 Deputy Information Minister Theo Nicol has released a statement that the initial agreement was suspended as the ICT minister determined a need to change SALCAB to a profit-making entity.
 Nicol said that telecoms service providers were getting the service almost for free while the government was paying a huge sum to the ACE consortium.
 The executive revealed that the plan is close to getting cabinet approval.
-(Telegeography.com 2013)
+(TeleGeography: Authoritative Telecom Data, 2014).